ufal/tamiltb/README.md

 ## Contents of this package

     data/
-	./TamilTB.v0.1.treex - Dependency treebank in Treex format ./TamilTB.v0.1.conll - Dependency treebank in CoNLL-X format ./train.conll - First 480 sentences / 7592 tokens of the treebank, intended for training of models ./test.conll - Last 120 sentences / 1989 tokens of the treebank, intended for testing of models
+        ./TamilTB.v0.1.treex - Dependency treebank in Treex format ./TamilTB.v0.1.conll - Dependency treebank in CoNLL-X format ./train.conll - First 400 sentences / 6329 tokens of the treebank, intended for training of models ./dev.conll   - Next   80 sentences / 1263 tokens of the treebank, intended for development and tuning
+        ./test.conll  - Last  120 sentences / 1989 tokens of the treebank, intended for testing of models
     doc/
         ./index.html - Documentation for the treebank data ...
     README.md - This file